snoobysnoofy/chat/README.md

 ### Authentication

-- User registration with email and password
+- User registration with username and password (email optional / placeholder)
-- Secure login with JWT tokens
+- Secure login with username + password (email no longer required for login)
 - Protected routes and API endpoints

 ### Messaging